 To help you with your book buying costs, Tiger Bookstore offers 10% off new textbooks and 20% off used textbooks for FAM members, faculty and staff.
 Just make sure you have your FAM card or ID with you at the time of purchase.
 We will match or beat any local competitor’s textbook prices, so if you find your book for less, let us know!

-You have two options with Tiger Bookstore to rent your books.
-You can rent online through our website and your books will be sent directly to your home or to Tiger Bookstore for pick up.
-These rentals are sent from another warehouse and have a variety of shipping options.
-You can also rent in-store for periods of 3 days, 30 days or all semester long.
+Renting is the most economical way to get your textbooks if you don’t plan on keeping them.
+You can rent in-store for periods of 3 days, 30 days or all semester long.
 Renting prices are anywhere from 50% to 75% lower than new book prices and you don’t have to worry about whether you’re able to sell them back at the end of the semester.
-All you will need to do when you're finished with them is return them to the store and we take care of the rest.
+All you will need to do when you’re finished with them is return them to the store and we take care of the rest.

 Some books are not ‘rentable’ because they have one time use codes included with them or they are specific to just this campus and cannot be sold anywhere else.
 Just make sure you note when the return date is so there are no additional late fees.
 And don’t forget you rented them, because they cannot be sold back to the store, only returned!